This function computes species distribution models using

 The size of the thin occurrences.

 Character.
 The choice of algorithm to run the species distribution model.
-Available algorithms include:
+For now, the available algorithms include:

 Minimum number of points required to successfully run a species distribution model especially for species with few occurrences.